-- The subsidy standards must provide for the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under the housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition. - A child who is temporarily away from the home because of placement in foster care is considered a member of the family in determining the family unit size. - A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family.
+- The subsidy standards must provide for the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under the housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition. - A child who is temporarily away from the home because of placement in foster care is considered a member of the family in determining the family unit size. - A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family. - Any live-in aide (approved by the AHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size;

-- Any live-in aide (approved by the AHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size; - Unless a live-in aide resides with a family, the family unit size for any family consisting of a single person must be either a zero- or one-bedroom unit, as determined under the AHA subsidy standards. - The AHA will assign one bedroom for each two persons within the household, except that a head of household with no spouse/co-head will be allocated one bedroom.
-Examples of this are: - A household of just a head and co-head/spouse would receive either zero- or one-bedroom subsidy standard. - A household of a head of household and other adult would receive a 2-bedroom subsidy. - A household with a head, co-head/spouse, and two minor children would receive a 2-bedroom subsidy. - A household with a head, other adult, and two minor children would receive a 3-bedroom subsidy.
+- Unless a live-in aide resides with a family, the family unit size for any family consisting of a single person must be either a zero- or one-bedroom unit, as determined under the AHA subsidy standards. - The AHA will assign one bedroom for each two persons within the household, except that a head of household with no spouse/co-head will be allocated one bedroom.
+Examples of this are: - A household of just a head and co-head/spouse would receive either zero- or one-bedroom subsidy standard. - A household of a head of household and other adult would receive a 2-bedroom subsidy. - A household with a head, co-head/spouse, and two minor children would receive a 2-bedroom subsidy. - A household with a head, other adult, and two minor children would receive a 3-bedroom subsidy. - A newly admitted household with a head of household and a live-in aide in a Project-Based Voucher unit would be eligible for a studio or one-bedroom unit.

---For verified reasons of reasonable accommodation, an additional bedroom subsidy may be provided for: a live-in aide, medical equipment which requires a separate room because of size or function, or a family member who must have a separate bedroom due to other serious medical condition.
+For verified reasons of reasonable accommodation, an additional bedroom subsidy may be provided for: a live-in aide, medical equipment which requires a separate room because of size or function, or a family member who must have a separate bedroom due to other serious medical condition.